rikkimax/Dvorm/README.md

 Usage
 --------
+Data types in terms of classes and structs should be interchable.
+The struct side of things has not really been tested yet however.

 Utilising UDA's meta information can be applied to models in the form of classes and properties.
 Methods are ignored all together.
 Default values can be given for a property to allow find* methods not require all values.